Fan Guide: National High School Invitational

 If you are an accredited member of the press and wish to obtain a USA Baseball media credential, please visit the USA Baseball Media Services page.

-Official team or event photos will be available for purchase on www.USABaseballPhotos.com.
-The password is: nhsi
+Official team and event photos will be available for purchase on www.USABaseballPhotos.com.
+To access your team gallery, use the password: nhsi

 Cameras & Video Equipment: